 Over the past two decades, the website has changed dramatically.
 Once a simple source of information, websites are now the digital shop window for businesses of all industries and users have come to expect a seamless experience that fulfils their expectations.
 This may sound obvious, but how many marketers truly believe that their website is fit for this purpose?

 During our recent webinar, Is Your Website Fit For Purpose? we discussed what ‘purpose’ means, how to improve your customers’ digital experience, and what small changes marketers can make on their sites.
-Senior marketers from a range of B2B industries heard from LEWIS Executive Creative Director, Simon Billington, Richard Wright, SVP EMEA at Drift, and James Ski, Partnerships Manager at Drift.
+Senior marketers from a range of B2B industries heard from TEAM LEWIS Executive Creative Director, Simon Billington, Richard Wright, SVP EMEA at Drift, and James Ski, Partnerships Manager at Drift.
 Here are a few key takeaways from our conversations.

 Social media is killing the website